dutu/poloLender/faq.md

 ---

-**Q4: The bot is not lowering offered rates for several hours.
+**Q: The bot is not lowering offered rates for several hours.
 Why is this happening?**

 As explained at **Q4** above, the algorithm for determining the rate with the best return takes into calculation the **average loan holding time**.
 Based on the value of the average holding time, the bot will wait shorter or longer before offering loans at lower rates.